 - I like Wondra flour for gravy and sauces.
 It’s just ground finer and helps prevent lumps.
 All-purpose flour will work fine though, just follow the tip below.

 - At the very end of the recipe, be sure to add the flour mixture slowly.
 This will thicken the gravy to your desired consistency but can cause lumping, if it’s added too fast.
-If, you would end up with any lumps, you can always put the gravy through a fine-mesh sieve.
+If you get impatient and end up with small lumps, you can put the gravy through a fine-mesh sieve.
 Just push on any lumps at the end to get all the good gravy through the sieve.

-This make ahead gravy is not only super delicious, it will make holiday entertaining so much easier!
+This real-deal, make-ahead gravy is not only super delicious, but it also makes holiday entertaining so much easier!

 - 2 ½ pounds chicken wings